BhavNike/dsi10_project1/README.md

 Ave SAT scores have grown along with SAT participation rates

-Provide support to administrative faculty in organising for the test and students taking up the test - for furtehr discussion
+Provide support to administrative faculty in organising for the test and students taking up the test - for further discussion

 Conduct test on weekday to ensure high participation - for further discussion

-Any other incentives for administrators - for further discussion
+Explore other incentives for administrators - for further discussion

-Feedback from colleges / institutes of higher learning on how SAT can be made more holistic
+Feedback from colleges / institutes of higher learning on how SAT can be made more holistic in nature so as to cater to their admission criteria